 That is his message to everyone out there.
 Live your life in such a way that when there is a setback of whatever kind, you can always look back and say no regrets - whether that is health, religion, financial or even in a relationship.
 Make now count.

 Not once did Morné (or Wilma) leave the house without saying "I love you".
 They never took the small things for granted.
 They both gave 100% in their relationship without expecting anything in return.
 They were two individuals that were able to function independently, walking side by side and having God as their foundation.
 That is the main reason why Morné can look back today on precious memories.
 It doesn't take the pain away, but it certainly makes things a lot easier.

-Morné will start a next challenge on 15 July 2019 in trying to better a Guinness World Record by running 72 Half Marathons in 72 days on a treadmill at various Planet Fitness Health Clubs across South Africa to once again raise awareness for Motor Neuron Disease.
+Morné started his next challenge on 15 July 2019 trying to better a Guinness World Record by running 72 Half Marathons in 72 days on a treadmill at various Planet Fitness Health Clubs across South Africa to once again raise awareness for Motor Neuron Disease.
 He succesfully completed this challenge on 24 September 2019 at Planet Fitness Fourways in Gauteng.

 Morné is in the process of preparing for his next crazy event.
 Yes, it will be another 72-day event… Even though MND will always be close to heart for Morné, with his next event the focus will shift.
 He is now fighting for the hearts of young boys in South Africa growing up without a father or positive male role model.
 Follow Morné in the buildup and during this crazy challenge. to learn more about the #Bthat1 campaign and how you can get involved!

 Morné truly believe that we are not supposed to live life alone… He will always cherish his very special time with Wilma, and she will always have a very special place in his heart.
 He is thankful for all the amazing blessings in his life… The fact is - life goes on - and yes, his heart is in a good place :) Thank you Andrea for being there every step of the way!